Rani-ghub/anudip-projects/README.md

 # 🎓 Student Management System

-A Java Servlet + JSP + JDBC based Student Management System with MySQL backend.
-This project demonstrates user authentication, student/course/enrollment management, and a styled dashboard with modern UI enhancements.
+The Student Management System is a full‑stack web application built using Java Servlets, JSP, JDBC, and MySQL.
+It provides a structured platform for managing students, courses, and enrollments with a secure authentication system and a modern, responsive user interface.

 ---